-By the River Improvement Act of 1948, the formation of local river improvement and drainage trusts under the supervision of the Commission has been greatly facilitated and since 1950, 19 such trusts have been formed.
+By the River Improvement Act of 1948, the formation of local river improvement and drainage trusts under the supervision of the Commission has been greatly facilitated and since 1950, 20 such trusts have been formed.
 The importance of river improvement work is expected to continue to grow.

-- 8. Finance.-The capital liability of the Commission at 30th June, 1960, was £98,500,000.
-Of this amount, £66,500,000 was expended on irrigation and £7,000,000 on domestic and stock supply systems.
+- 8. Finance.-The capital liability of the Commission at 30th June, 1961, was £98,500,000.
+Of this amount, £69,000,000 was expended on irrigation and £7,000,000 on domestic and stock supply systems.
 Both these amounts were financed entirely by the State.
-The total liability for urban supply was £13,000,000 of which 48 per cent. was borne by the State and the remainder by the districts concerned. - 9.
-Underground Resources.-The active investigation of a survey of these resources is being carried out by the Mines Department.
-Their deep drilling plant has located suitable water for town supplies at Portland, Heywood, Port Fairy and Timboon.
-Other drilling plants are engaged in other parts of the State and up to date over 60 wells have been successfully completed.
+The total liability for urban supply was £14,000,000 of which 51 per cent. was borne by the State and the remainder by the districts concerned. - 9.
+Underground Resources.-The active investigation of a survey of these resources is being carried out by the Victorian Department of Mines.
+Their deep drilling plant has located suitable water for town supplies at Portland, Heywood, Port Fairy, Timboon and Petersborough in aquifers ranging to 4,500 feet in the Western Districts Basin.
+Other drilling plants are engaged in other parts of the State and up to date over 100 wells have been successfully completed.

-The Murray Artesian Basin underlies an area of 107,250 square miles, of which 26,808 square miles are in Victoria, 28,269 square miles in South Australia and 52,173 square miles in New South Wales.
-The quality of the water varies from suitable for domestic purposes in much of the south-western part of the basin to saline and suitable for stock in the rest of the basin.
+The Murray Artesian Basin underlies an area of 107,000 square miles, of which 27,000 square miles are in Victoria, 28,000 square miles in South Australia and 52,000 square miles in New South Wales.
+The quality of the water varies, and is suitable for domestic purposes in much of the south-western part of the basin in Victoria, but elsewhere is suitable only for limited stock use.
 There are innumerable bores in Victoria ranging to 6,000 feet in depth.
 Some individual bores can yield up to 2,000,000 gallons a day.
-In the last few years, the Victorian Department of Mines has expanded considerably the work of exploration for underground water.
+In the last few years, the Department of Mines has expanded considerably the work of exploration for underground water.

 - 10. Future Programme.-The main work under construction is the enlargement of the channels of the Goulburn System to distribute the extra water now available from Eildon, Cairn Curran and Tullaroop Reservoirs.
 A considerable amount of this work has already been carried out.
 Other large projects under construction are the enlargement of Eppalock Reservoir on the Campaspe River to a capacity of 250,000 acre feet and important new works in the area known as Carrum Drainage District. - 11.
 Hydro-electricity.-Details of hydro-electricity potential and utilization in Victoria may be found in the previous chapter (see p.
-235).
+232-4).